The English Dramatic Society is a regularly performing amateur English theatre group at the Universität Erlangen-Nürnberg language centre.

 Since 1972, the EDS has performed a play almost every semester, at the very least once a year.
 The longest break was four university semesters from summer 2020 – winter 2022 during the coronavirus pandemic.

-Between 1972 and 2024 there have been 99 productions have been produced by the EDS, 31 of them by the current director, the 15th to be in charge of the group.
+A total of 103 plays have been produced by the EDS since 1972, 36 of them by the current director, the 15th to be in charge of the group.

 Comedies in the summer, serious plays in the winter